CMNathaniel/Hero-Host-App/README.md

 ## Technology Used

-HTML
+* HTML
-CSS
+* CSS
-Javascript
+* Javascript
-Jquery
+* Jquery
-APIs
+* APIs

-## Features

-* Create a list of books
-* Add your favorite books
-* Like lists to get recommendations
-* See every book currently in the library
+## Features: Meals and Cocktails

+* Search for recipes based on name
+* Click to see original source and how-to video
+* Expand results for additional informational such as ingredients and instructions